ollicle/pop-off/src/template.md

 ### Distribution build

 Presuming dependencies are installed.
-The `dist` script builds and embeds the bookmarklet code `./build/bookmark.js` into this README
+The `build` script builds and embeds the bookmarklet code `./build/bookmark.js` into this README

-	npm run dist
+	npm run build

 ## Editing this document